-Once set the address of the boards as described in § 5.7, the boards can be accessed in Multicast Commands (MCST) mode.
+Once set the boards address as described in § 5.7, the boards can be accessed in Multicast Commands (MCST) mode.
 The MCST mode allows to write in the registers of several boards at the same time by accessing a dummy Address only once.
 The latter is composed by the MCST Base Address plus the offset of the relevant register, according to the list shown in Table 4.4.
-Refer to § 4.1.4 for details on MCST addressing mode.
+Refer to § 4.3.2 for details on MCST addressing mode.
 MCST access can be meaningless (even if possible) for the setting parameters depending on the individual channel characteristics.